Go to Homepage

 Living Bar Cafe: Western fusion

-It's no surprise with the large Japanese community here that the city is flush with Japanese restaurants, always a regular fixture on the Taipei dining circuit.
+With the large Japanese community in Taipei, it's no surprise that the city is flush with Japanese restaurants.
 If you're interested in some entertainment while you eat, taiko drumming performances are regularly staged at Dozo (tel: [886-2] 2778-1135, www.dozoizakaya.com, 102 Guangfu South Road), not far from the Sun Yat Sen Memorial MRT station.
 This spacious and modern izakaya offers an assortment of inventive cocktails as well as beer, wine and saké.

 Around the corner is MOE (tel: [886-2] 2731-1750, 24 Lane 116, Guangfu South Road), a cozy do-it-yourself charcoal grill restaurant.
 A detailed chart on the menu helps customers pick the right ingredients for their grill.
 Don't be surprised if waiters step in from time to time to do the grilling for you if they deem your technique too amateurish.